 Why did Denver airport open 16 months late?

-Officially: the failure of the BAE Automated Systems baggage-handling system, which mangled luggage during testing.
-The system was abandoned entirely in 2005.
-Critics have argued the delay and scale are inconsistent with a single-vendor failure.
+Officially: failure of the $234M BAE Automated Systems baggage-handling system, which mangled luggage and ejected bags at excessive speeds during testing.
+System was abandoned entirely in 2005 (total loss >$500M).
+Critics including Alex Christopher argue the delay is inconsistent with a single-vendor failure and point to concurrent unacknowledged construction.

 What does "Au Ag" mean on the Denver airport floor?

-Officially: periodic-table symbols for gold and silver — a reference to Colorado's mining heritage.
-Alternatively interpreted within the conspiracy community as "Australia antigen" (a hepatitis blood marker).
+Officially: periodic-table symbols for gold (Aurum) and silver (Argentum), referring to Colorado's mining heritage.
+Alternative reading in the conspiracy community: "Australia antigen" — a hepatitis-B blood marker named after the Aboriginal Australian population in whom it was first identified.
 The airport's explanation predates the conspiracy reading.

 Has Denver airport responded to the conspiracy theories?